Newsletter of the Proportional Representation Society of Australia

 The analysis of the 1998 polls on Pages 4 and 5 (online version here) shows that under a Hare-Clark PR system there would have been some 21% of the Assembly elected as One Nation MLAs, given the 23% vote for that party, compared to the 12% elected under the present system.

-A feature of the analysis is
+A feature of the

-the extreme over-representation of the ALP in the
+analysis is the extreme over-representation of the

-The shaded boxes in the
+The shaded boxes in

-analysis table mark the 71 of
+the analysis table mark the 71 of

 The Senate Hansard of Monday, 29th June 1998, records that the Senate has acted positively in supporting a sounder basis than the customary rule for deciding how State senators elected after a double dissolution will be divided into long-term (6 year) senators and short-term (3 year) senators.
 Section 13 of the Constitution requires that division to be decided by a resolution of the Senate after its first meeting following a dissolution of both houses, but it is silent on the basis to be used.
 Since Federation the custom has been to use the order in which senators in each State are elected as the basis - the first half elected became long-term senators, and the others short-term senators.